Managing the Canvas Patient Portal

 Landing page

 Canvas supports a Patient Portal landing page experience.
 Organizations may customize the landing experience to guide patients to the most important next steps.
+See the developer guide for more information.

 Troubleshooting